paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/scopes.markdown

 : And it gets a definition too, which is this line.

 ### Figures
-The `.c-figure`{: .language-css} component class is used to annotate illustrations, diagrams, photos, code listings or provide a citation for an excerpted piece of content.
-The following examples show a section of preformatted text, a quotation and a tweet (`.c-tweet`{: .language-css}).
+The `figure` element is used to annotate illustrations, diagrams, photos, code listings or provide a citation for an excerpted piece of content.
+The following examples show a section of preformatted text, a quotation, a tweet (`.c-tweet`{: .language-css}) and an image:

 {% figure caption:"<cite>Jabberwocky</cite> (first verse).
 Lewis Carroll, 1832-98" %}
 <pre>